Send the link below via email or IMCopy

 "Childhood is the father of man."
 William Wordsworth

 “Why is paradox used when a message can be conveyed in a straightforward and simple manner?”
-The answer lies in the nature and purpose of writing.
+The answer lies in the nature of writing.
 One function of writing is to make the readers

 .
 Often readers enjoy more when they extract the hidden meanings out of the writing rather than something presented to them in an uncomplicated manner.
 Thus, the chief purposes of a paradox is